 Born in Cork in June 1972, Simon holds a B.Sc. in Agriculture and Land Management from The Royal Agriculture College, Gloucestershire.
 He was also educated at Clongowes Wood College, County Kildare; University College Cork and Gurteen Agricultural College, County Tipperary.
 A keen fan of all competitive sport, he played Rugby for Garryowen, Cork Constitution and Crosshaven Rugby Club.
-In 1997/8 he led the "Sail Chernobyl Project" which involved sailing 30,000 miles around the world for charity, and he is a qualified sailing instructor and lifeguard.
+In 1997/8 he led the “Sail Chernobyl Project” which involved sailing 30,000 miles around the world for charity.
+He is a qualified sailing instructor and lifeguard.

 Government Announces the Local Infrastructure Housing Activation Fund (LIHAF) as part of the ‘Rebuilding Ireland’ programme

 Mr. Simon Coveney T.D., Minister for Housing, Planning, Community and Local Government, together with his colleague, Mr Paschal Donohoe T.D., Minister for Public Expenditure and Reform, today (28 March) announced the approval for 34 public infrastructure projects across 15 Local Authority areas.

 Coveney Designates New Rent Pressure Zones